appcues/exconstructor/README.md

 ExConstructor provides a `define_constructor` macro which can be invoked from a struct module.
-The generated constructor, called `new` by default, handles map-vs-dict, string-vs-atom, and camelCase-vs-under_score input data issues automatically, DRYing up your code and letting you move on to the interesting parts of your program.
+The generated constructor, called `new` by default, handles map-vs-keyword-list, string-vs-atom, and camelCase-vs-under_score input data issues automatically, DRYing up your code and letting you move on to the interesting parts of your program.